 Latest news and information

 The current rating list is based on the 2010 revaluation.
-The government has confirmed that the next revaluation will take place in 2017 based on rental values at 1 April 2015.
-More information on revaluation 2017 can be found at the Valuation Office Agency website. https://www.gov.uk/government/organisations/valuation-office-agency
+The next revaluation will take place in 2017 based on rental values at 1 April 2015.

-For more information on the rateable values, business rates and the 2017 Revaluation, go to www.gov.uk/voa/revaluation .
+For more information on the 2017 Revaluation, rateable values, and business rates go to www.gov.uk/voa/revaluation.

 - The Government announced last year that Small Business Rate Relief (SBRR) entitlements would continue to be doubled for 2016/17.
 It then announced in the 2016 Spring budget that the doubling of SBRR entitlements would become permanent from 1 April 2017, and the thresholds will increase to benefit a greater number of businesses.
 However, it should be noted that properties will be re-valued in 2017 and so rateable values may increase.
 Find out about Small Business Rate Relief (SBRR)